Since this is Sean’s birth week, I wanted to share what happened after we found out he had Down syndrome.

 Rick had to call the person doing our birth announcements with Sean’s stats: “9 pounds 3 ounces, 21.5 inches long, etc.” My thoughts were that our friends and relatives really needed more information about our son than his vital statistics.

 After telling four friends of his diagnosis over the phone and in person I really didn’t like their reactions.
 They were getting upset and apologizing.
-Their “I’m sorry’s were compelling me to comfort them and tell them “It’s O.K.” and I didn’t have the emotional energy at the time to
+Their “I’m sorry’s were compelling me to comfort them and tell them “It’s O.K.” and I didn’t have the emotional energy at the time to continue to deal with their sadness, when I had a new baby that I loved anyway, no matter what he had and I was worried about because he was in intensive care at the time.

 Then I thought, “well if this had happened to one of my friends what would I have said?”
 I couldn’t retrieve from my memory files anyplace I had heard the proper response, or even the improper response.
 So I decided to add a note to my son’s birth announcement telling people how we wanted them to respond.
 It read: